Hairein/MKS_BlenderToolScripts/README.md

 For bug reports, fixes, change or feature requests, please email [contact@micahkoleoso.de](mailto:contact@micahkoleoso.de)

-but please add "Blender JSON Exporter" in the header to speed up me reading the mail.
+and please add "Blender JSON Exporter" in the header to speed up me reading the mail.